Field-effect transistor: Uses

 The most commonly used FET is the MOSFET.
 The CMOS (complementary metal oxide semiconductor) process technology is the basis for modern digital integrated circuits.
 This process technology uses an arrangement where the (usually "enhancement-mode") p-channel MOSFET and n-channel MOSFET are connected in series such that when one is on, the other is off.

 In FETs, electrons can flow in either direction through the channel when operated in the linear mode.
 The naming convention of drain terminal and source terminal is somewhat arbitrary, as the devices are typically (but not always) built symmetrical from source to drain.
 This makes FETs suitable for switching analog signals between paths (multiplexing).
 With this concept, one can construct a solid-state mixing board, for example.

 FET is commonly used as an amplifier.
 For example, due to its large input resistance and low output resistance, it is effective as a buffer in common-drain (source follower) configuration.

-IGBTs are used in switching internal combustion engine ignition coils, where fast switching and voltage blocking capabilities are important.
+IGBJTs are used in switching internal combustion engine ignition coils, where fast switching and voltage blocking capabilities are important.